blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Aqidah
 	- Sunni
+		- In Terms of Belief
-		- Ahl Al-R'ay
+			- Ahl Al-R'ay (People of Reason)
 				- Ash'ari
 				- Maturdi
-		- Ahl Al-Hadith
+			- Ahl Al-Hadith (People of Ahadeeth)
+				- Athari
+		- In terms of Ihsan (Beauty)
+			- Sufis / Ahl al-Wijdan wa al-Kashf (People of Religious Ecstasy and the Matters of the Heart)
+	- Shi'a
+	- Ibadi
+	- Salafiyya
 ## Conflicts Between Muslims
 - Shia-ism is not the same as Islam
 - Shia Muslims only approve Ijmas if they include the Imam's opinion